Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU-accident-hot-swapping.md

 - The AMS interface may stop providing **24V power**.
 - The AMS interface may nolonger to recognize the **AMSL system** or any connected **BMCU**.
 - You may damage the BMCU mainboard, the AMS connection board (for A1) or the printer's motherboard, or more than one of them.
+- There are two AMS ports on the back of the A1, and in some cases only the port that is plugged at the time may be burned out